semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 The steps for the two frameworks are almost the same, but they are achieved using different scripts and conventions, which are described in detail in the respective documentation.
 The documentation for [UIE](uie) and [MaChAmp](machamp) can be found in the folders with the same name.
-This pages only gives some general information, introduces the project and refers to the necessary pages.
+This page gives some general information, introduces the project and refers to the necessary pages.

 ## Project Overview